MicrosoftDocs/dynamics-365-unified-operations-public/articles/retail/localizations/emea-pol-fpi-sample.md

 ### Request handler

-The request handler DocumentProviderPosnetProtocol is the entry point for the request to generate documents from the fiscal printer.
+The request handler "DocumentProviderPosnetProtocol" is the entry point for the request to generate documents from the fiscal printer.

-The handler is inherited from the INamedRequestHandler interface.
-The Method HandlerName is responsible for returning the name of the handler.
+The handler is inherited from the **INamedRequestHandler** interface.
+The Method **HandlerName** is responsible for returning the name of the handler.
 It should match the connector document provider name specified in HQ.

-The connector supports the following requests:
+The connector supports the following requests.
-- **GetFiscalDocumentDocumentProviderRequest** - Contains information about what document should be generated.
+- **GetFiscalDocumentDocumentProviderRequest**: Contains information about what document should be generated.
 Returns a printer-specific document that should be registered in the fiscal printer.
-- **GetSupportedRegistrableEventsDocumentProviderRequest** - Returns the list of events to subscribe to.
+- **GetSupportedRegistrableEventsDocumentProviderRequest**:- Returns the list of events to subscribe to.
 Currently, the following events are supported: sales, printing X report, and printing Z report.
-- **SaveFiscalRegistrationResultDocumentProviderRequest** - Saves the response from the printer.
+- **SaveFiscalRegistrationResultDocumentProviderRequest**:- Saves the response from the printer.

 ### Configuration
-The configuration file is found in the Configuration folder of the extension project.
+The configuration file is found in the **Configuration** folder of the extension project.
 The purpose of the file is to allow to configure settings for the document provider from the HQ.
 The file format aligns fiscal integration configuration requirements.
-The following settings have been added:
+The following settings have been added.
-- VAT rates mapping
+- VAT rates mapping;
-- Tender type mapping
+- Tender type mapping;
-- Deposit payment type
+- Deposit payment type.

 ## Hardware station extension design